-In March 2014, OCGC completed its most recent full risk assessment plan which includes the development of risk mitigation strategies.
-The risk assessment plan formed part of OCGC's Annual Business Plan approved by the Board of Directors and submitted to the Minister of Research and Innovation.
-Aside from OCGC's Annual Business Plan, a full risk assessment is completed semi-annually at a minimum and provided to the Board.
+In addition to OCGC's Annual Business Plan, a full risk assessment is completed semi-annually at a minimum and provided to the Board.
 The Board is also informed of real or potential exposure to risk through regular updates by the CEO.

-As may be amended from time to time.
+Effective February 2015 and may be amended from time to time

-OUTLOOK FOR FISCAL 2014-15
+OUTLOOK FOR FISCAL 2015-16

-Based on OCGC's strategy and mandate, a number of priorities have been identified for the 2014-15 fiscal year:
+Based on OCGC's strategy and mandate, a number of priorities have been identified for the 2015-16 fiscal year: